MediaMath/lambda-cron/README.md

     * Disable crons (Expresion = DISABLED)
     * Read only reports that must run
     * Be able to use variables in task definition: dates.

+## Diagram
+The diagram was created with draw.io, using the lambda-cron.xml file in this repo